cyrichardson/docs-cloud-big-data/dev-guide/cloud-bigdata-v2/api-operations/methods/delete-delete-a-cluster-v2-tenant-id-clusters-clusterid.rst

 This operation deletes the specified cluster.

-The 400 error code can indicate either of the following conditions:
+The 400 error code might indicate missing or invalid parameters.

-- Missing or invalid parameters

-- An invalid state
+The 409 error code might indicate an invalid state.

 This table shows the possible response codes for this operation:

 +--------------------------+-------------------------+-------------------------+
 |Response Code             |Name                     |Description              |